fachat/via-sr-bugtest/fiec/README.md

 All test programs starting with "dos" include the actual driver code in the binary itself.

+The test programs with "esr" work the same way, but they include the code where receiving is done using two external 74LS164 shift register ICs (one for data, one for bit count)

 The test programs expect the serial drive to have unit #9